open-tale/open-tale.github.io/_docs/05-skills.md

 #### Occult Force

-* The maximum range is equal to the Magicy level, in meters.
+* The maximum range is equal to the Magicy level, in du.

 * If the SP is higher than the target's Toughness, the target gets pushed by a distance equals to the SP subtracted by the target's Toughness.